Mile 22

 Mile 22 is a 2018 American espionage action thriller film directed by Peter Berg and written by Lea Carpenter, from a story by Carpenter and Graham Roland.
 The film stars Mark Wahlberg, Iko Uwais, John Malkovich, Lauren Cohan, and Ronda Rousey.
 It follows an elite top secret CIA unit composed of paramilitary officers from the Special Activities Division's Ground Branch, that has to escort a high-priority asset, a rogue police officer, 22 miles to an extraction point while being hunted by the government.
-The film marks the fourth collaboration between Berg, Wahlberg, and Malkovich, following Lone Survivor, Deepwater Horizon, and Patriots Day.
+The film marks the fourth collaboration between Berg and Wahlberg, following Lone Survivor, Deepwater Horizon, and Patriots Day.

 The film was released in the United States on August 17, 2018, by STX Entertainment, and grossed $66 million worldwide.
-The critical consensus on Rotten Tomatoes calls it a "thrill-deficient action thriller".
+It received mostly negative reviews, with the critical consensus from Rotten Tomatoes calling it a "thrill-deficient action thriller".

 Plot

-CIA Agent James Silva leads a top secret CIA Special Activities Division unit, code-named Overwatch, to infiltrate a Russian Federal Security Service (FSB) safe house in the United States.
-Under the supervision of James Bishop, Overwatch's mission is to locate and destroy shipments of cesium before the highly toxic substance can be weaponized to kill thousands.
+CIA Officer James Silva leads a top secret CIA Special Activities Division unit, code-named Overwatch, to infiltrate a Russian Federal Security Service (FSB) safe house in the United States.
+Under the supervision of James Bishop, Overwatch's mission is to locate and destroy shipments of caesium before the highly toxic substance can be weaponized to kill thousands.
 The unit kills the occupants, while Overwatch Agent Alice Kerr is wounded.
-One of the Russians, an 18-year-old named Anatole Kuragin, falls out of a window during an explosion after failing to save the cesium.
+One of the Russians, an 18-year-old named Anatole Kuragin, falls out of a window during an explosion after failing to save the caesium.
 Silva executes Kuragin despite his pleading, and everyone escapes.

-Sixteen months later, Indocarr (a fictional country loosely based on Indonesia) police officer Li Noor surrenders at the United States Embassy to negotiate for passage out of the country in exchange for information on the remaining cesium.
+Sixteen months later, Indocarr (a fictional country loosely based on Indonesia) police officer Li Noor surrenders at the United States Embassy to negotiate for passage out of the country in exchange for information on the remaining caesium.
 Kerr vouches for Noor's reliability as an asset, but he refuses to reveal the password to an encrypted, self-destroying disc until he is safely on a plane.
 While Noor is being tested, Kerr tries to come to terms with her family issues.
 Axel, leading a team from the Indocarr State Intelligence Agency, arrives at the embassy and demands that Noor be handed over as Noor fends off an assassination attempt by Indocarr government agents.
 Overwatch Agent Sam Snow and Kerr arrive, shocked at his combat prowess, learning that Noor used to be Indocarr Special Forces.

 Silva agrees to take Noor to an airplane 22 miles away.
 Noor reveals he is turning on the corrupt Indocarr government because it killed his family.
 Bishop's surveillance feed blacks out, then comes on again.
 During the blackout, Axel's men place a bomb on the car, which explodes.
 While Silva's unit helps fend off Axel's men, Sam is mortally injured.
 Silva gives Sam two grenades and leaves her, letting her suicide-attack the remaining henchmen.